ssenmosip/mosip-temp-documentation/FRS-Common-Services.md

 The Key Manager instead of responding with the private key, decrypts the symmetric itself and send it back to the crypto service.
 The service then uses this symmetric key to decrypt data and send the decrypted data back to the source.

 ### 3.1 Key Generator
+Generate a Symmetric Key
+Upon receiving a request to generate symmetric key pair the system generates a key pair (public and private key) as defined below and responds with the symmetric key
+* The symmetric key generated supports AES algorithm
+* The symmetric key generated is of 256 bit size
+* The symmetric will be returned as a byte array System then responds with the Symmetric key

+Generate a Asymmetric Key
-This component receives a request to generate Symmetric and Asymmetric (Public/Private Keys).
-It receives a request to generate a Key.
-It generates and responds with the Key to the source.
+Upon receiving a request to generate asymmetric key pair the system generates a key pair (public and private key) as defined below and responds with the Asymmetric key
+The asymmetric key pair is generated using the RSA encryption The asymmetric key pair generated is of 2048 bit size The asymmetric is returned as a byte array

 ### 3.2 Key Management